 Configure the kernel via a menu-driven interface.
 Please note that the udev bootscript requires "rtc" and "tmpfs" to be enabled and built into the kernel, not as modules.
-BLFS has some information regarding particular kernel configuration requirements of packages outside of CLFS at http://www.linuxfromscratch.org/blfs/view/svn/longindex.html#kernel-config-index:
+CBLFS has some information regarding particular kernel configuration requirements of packages outside of CLFS at http://cblfs.cross-lfs.org/: